AndreasFuchsTPM/tpm2-tools/man/tss2_getplatformcertificates.1.md

 # DESCRIPTION

-**tss2_getplatformcertificates**(1) - This command returns the set of Platform certificates concatenated in a continuous buffer if the platform provides platform certificates.
+**tss2_getplatformcertificates**(1) - This command returns the set of platform certificates concatenated in a continuous buffer if the platform provides platform certificates.
 Platform certificates for TPM 2.0 can consist not only of a single certificate but also a series of so-called delta certificates.

 # OPTIONS